Biggest CCPA Fines and Penalties Explained

 Companies that take proactive steps to counter a contravention, such as improving data security or providing redress to affected users, could see reduced CCPA fines.

-On the contrary, companies that fail to undertake mitigation or do not prove an effort to prevent future violations will probably face graver CCPA fines.
+On the contrary, companies that fail to undertake mitigation or do not make an effort to prevent future violations will probably face graver CCPA fines.

 The CCPA breach fines compel a baleful inspection of the factors in assessing the fine.
 It is also necessary to commit to the values of consumer privacy and carry on with a prevention analysis.